lazy-eggplant/vs.templ/docs/syntax.md

 For most scenarios, only a minor subset is going to be useful, like some basic integer maths, comparisons and `cat` to merge strings.

 No further combination or format is allowed in expression.
 Else, their parsing will fail.
-However, the preprocessor should not generally throw exceptions, only emit error or warning logs.
+However, the preprocessor will not generally throw exceptions, the preferred mechanism is to emit log messages and continue.

 ### Examples